danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-31-view-controller-delegation-in-swiftui.md

 ## UIViewControllerRepresentable

-Since SwiftUI is still young, there are many situations where you may have to use native UIKit views or view controllers, e.g. to compose e-mails, share data etc. You may also have your own view controllers that you want to reuse in SwiftUI.
+Since SwiftUI is still young, there are many situations where you may have to use native UIKit views or view controllers, e.g. to compose e-mails, share data etc.

+You may also have your own view controllers that you want to reuse in SwiftUI, until you have had a chance to migrate them to SwiftUI.

-Presenting a UIKit view controller in SwiftUI is trivial.
+Presenting a UIKit view controller in SwiftUI is easy.
 For instance, presenting a share sheet just requires you to create a `UIViewControllerRepresentable` that wraps the sheet:

 ```swift
 struct ShareSheet: UIViewControllerRepresentable {